-PROCEDURAL MOTIONS TABLE Procedural Motion Form Mover & Seconder When Motion Prohibited Effect if Carried Effect if Lost Debate Permitted on Motion 1.
-Adjournment of debate to later hour and/or date That this matter be adjourned to am/pm and/or date Any Councillor who has not moved or seconded the original motion or otherwise spoken to the original motion (a) During the election of a Chair , (b) When another Councillor is speaking Motion and amendment is postponed to the stated time and/or date Debate continues unaffected Yes

-Procedural Motion Form Mover & Seconder When Motion Prohibited Effect if Carried Effect if Lost Debate Permitted on Motion 2.
-Adjournment of debate indefinitely That this matter be adjourned until further notice Any Councillor who has not moved or seconded the original motion or otherwise spoken to the original motion (a) During the election of a Chair; (b) When another Councillor is speaking; (c) When the matter is one in respect of which a call of the Council has been made for that meeting in accordance with section 85 of the Act; or (d)When the motion would have the effect of causing Council to be in breach of a legislative requirement Motion and any amendment postponed but may be resumed at any later meeting if on the agenda Debate continues unaffected Yes

-Procedural Motion Form Mover & Seconder When Motion Prohibited Effect if Carried Effect if Lost Debate Permitted on Motion 3.
-The closure That the motion be now put Any Councillor who has not moved or seconded the original motion or otherwise spoken to the original motion During nominations for Chair Motion or amendment in respect of which the closure is carried is put to the vote immediately without debate of this motion, subject to any Councillor exercising his or her right to ask any question concerning or arising out of the motion Debate continues unaffected No
+Procedural Motion Form Mover & Seconder When Motion Prohibited Effect if Carried Effect if Lost Debate Permitted on Motion 1.
+Adjournment of debate to later hour and/or date That this matter be adjourned to am/pm and/or date Any Councillor who has not moved or seconded the original motion or otherwise spoken to the original motion (a) During the election of a Chair;(b) When another Councillor is speaking Motion and any amendment postponed to the stated time and/or date Debate continues unaffected Yes 2.
+Adjournment of debate indefinitely That this matter be adjourned until further notice Any Councillor who has not moved or seconded the original motion or otherwise spoken to the original motion (a) During the election of a Chair; (b) When another Councillor is speaking; or (c(c)When the motion would have the effect of causing to be in breach of a legislative requirement Motion and any amendment postponed but may be resumed at any later meeting if on the agenda Debate continues unaffected Yes 3.
+The closure That the motion be now put Any Councillor who has not moved or seconded the original motion or otherwise spoken to the original motion During nominations for Chair Motion or amendment in respect of which the closure is carried is put to the vote immediately without debate of this motion, subject to any Councillor exercising their right to ask any question concerning or arising out of the motion Debate continues unaffected No